GlPortal/glPortal/CODING_GUIDELINES.md

 *(Yet, many developers keep using this bad practice)*

-As a side note for MSVC developers: no, ```#pragma once``` isn't an include guard and can't replace nor even supplement it.
+As a side note for MSVC developers: ```#pragma once``` isn't an include guard and can't replace nor even supplement it.
 Except for Windows-specific source files, any file containing it will be rejected.
 ### Indentation, whitespace and line length
 - An indentation level = two spaces.
 Tabs aren't considered a consistent identation method.